carlussery/Chicago_Bike_Sharing_User_Insights/SQL_Analysis.md

 ```
 Now to update the merged full year file to reflect the changes I've just made to `q4_trips_copy` , I could update it using the `UPDATE` function with a `WHERE` clause specifying the months of Oct, Nov, and Dec or I could just drop the table and re-run the query to re-create the table since one of the merged files has been changed.
 I chose the latter as it's simpler.
 I like simple.

-As for the months, September is missing.
+Now onto the next issue: September is missing.
+Ok, it has come to my attention that we have a **big** problem:

-    -- Big problem: Q3 data was too large for Excel and thus didn't load completely (the journey of these files went from original .csv -> cleaning and formating in Excel -> loading into SQL for analysis.
+If I haven't mentioned it already, I've done some preliminary cleaning and analysis in Excel before uploading these files to SQL.
+However, the Q3 dataset was too large for Excel and thus didn't load (nor save!)completely (the journey of these files went from original .csv -> cleaning and formating in Excel -> loading into SQL for analysis.

-    -- The Q3 dataset is incomplete so,please wait while I load the orginal in sql, clean it and format it in SQL, and put it in the place of the incomplete dataset....OK, done!
+**The skinny**: The Q3 dataset we've loaded into SQL is *incomplete* so, please wait while I load the orginal in SQL, clean and format it in SQL, and put it in the place of the incomplete dataset....OK, done!

+---
+(If you insist on wanting to see nitty gritty of how I loaded, cleaned, and formated the raw Q3 .csv file to match the cleaning and formatting of the other files which were done in Excel then take the detour [here](#appendix)

+---
 Let's drop the fy19 table and recreate it.

     SELECT DISTINCT MONTHNAME(start_time), period
     FROM fy19_usage;
     -- And we have our full year dataset.
 Let's analyze.
 First, let's create a temporary table with the summary of our data.
 We want to know the following: min ride lenght, max ride length, avg ride length, most popular day of week,